MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When Match Operating System is used, the base language of the operating system and all active display languages for user profiles on the device are installed.
 Match Operating System can be used in combination with a fixed list of languages.

-## Deploy Visio or Project in the same languages as an existing version of Office 365 ProPlus
+## Deploy Visio or Project in the same languages as an existing version of Microsoft 365 Apps

 You can automatically deploy Visio and Project in the languages that are in use by an existing version of Microsoft 365 Apps.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.